LSA catalogue dated 1889

 In1880 a group of friends met in the studio of Mr T C Barfield at Victoria Chambers, Gallowtree Gate, Leicester to discuss Fine Art.
 Towards the end of the year they brought in their own sketches for discussion, and Leicester Society of Artists formally came into being at a meeting on 25th July 1881.
 Sixteen members of Leicester Society of Artists met in rented rooms and with borrowed furniture.
 The first Honorary Secretary, Mr Barfield continued in this role until 1922 and thee last surviving member of the original group, Mr HW Bates, died in 1948.

 The first exhibition of The Leicester Society of Artists was held in 1882.
-Since 1897 annual exhibitions by Leicester Society of Artists have regularly been held at New Walk Museum & Art Gallery in New Walk, Leicester, where they continue to be held to this day.
 The distinction between members and associates was abolished in 1955.

 Early bequests enabled the Society to purchase war bonds and investments which gave the society financial support.
 A number of awards are presented to artists at the annual exhibition.
 The Ellis Prize and Henton Prize were joined in 1961 by the Society of Artists Prize, then by the Guy Dixon Prize and George Pickard Prize.
 The selector of the prizes changes each year, but is always an external judge of the works in the exhibition.